manning/CompressionAlgorithms/README.md

 There are also a few other classes that are highly useful:

-* The `BitSet` class efficiently stores an arbitrarily size array of bits.
+* The `BitSet` class efficiently stores an arbitrary-size array of bits.
 It's very convenient for working with bits and you can then output what you build as a native Java array.
 * A `byte[]` is the basic structure for having an array of bytes that you work with by yourself.
-* A `ByteArrayOutputStream` will allow you to write date using I/O methods that is written to a growable byte array.
+* A `ByteArrayOutputStream` will allow you to write data using I/O methods that is written to a growable byte array.
 You can get that array at the end of writing with the `toByteArray()` method.
 * The reverse is a `ByteArrayInputStream`, which you initialize with a